 Most often than not, manufacturers still make a profit out of those deals that you think are a good cop.
 Don’t fall for those mindless promotions that are set to trick you because it only makes you buy and consume more and none of it is a win-win situation.
 When you are faced with more than the usual amount of food, you tend to eat more making you gain those extra bad kilojoules.

 If you are sceptical about how better options are placed out of your reach, check and compare nutrition panels.
 You can read more about understanding food labels here (insert link for an article about food labels).

 It’s better to shop using a basket instead of the trolley as it makes you second guess whether it’s worth carrying that extra weight of the unnecessary product.
 With this in mind, it cuts down impulses to buy items that are not on your list.

 Skip the queue and go for the self-checkout

-Those products placed by the till are meant influence you to make an impulse purchase.
+Those products placed by the till are meant to influence you to make an impulse purchase.
 You don’t really need that chocolate or sweets, don’t add it to your stuff.
-Avoid that temptation by opting for the self-checkout or those “junk-free” checkouts.
+Avoid that temptation by opting for self-checkout or those “junk-free” checkouts.

 Master the layout of the supermarket